gryphonshafer/cbqz-site/docs/governance/regions.md

 ## Subsidiary

 A subsidiary region operates as independent region in terms of quiz meet and team organization leadership operations, but it runs its governance and treasury through CBQ.
-Subsidiary regions must agree to conform to all applicable provisions of applicable CBQ [articles](articles.md), [bylaws](bylaws.md), [SOPs](SOPs.md), and other policies such as applicable youth protection policies.
+Subsidiary regions must agree to conform to all applicable provisions of CBQ [articles](articles.md), [bylaws](bylaws.md), [SOPs](SOPs.md), and other policies such as youth protection policies.

 ## Incorporated

-Incorporated regions are self-instantiating organizations, entirely self-governing, and manage their own treasuries.
+Incorporated regions are self-instantiating organizations, entirely self-governing, and managing their own treasuries.
 Incorporated regions operate almost like CBQ franchises, though without any cost or fees required by CBQ.
 To self-instantiate, a region must establish its own articles of incorporation and bylaws for self-governance.

 CBQ requires the following of each incorporated region: